 Above is a diagram of a typical CARTOTANK setup.
 It is made up of a clear tube with end caps on either end.
 A punched cartomizer is inserted between the two endcaps.
 A drip tip (mouthpiece) fits into the end of the carto.
 This combination is what is referred to as a cartomizer tank.

-The above pic is of a laser-drilled or "pre-punched" cartomizer.
+The first pic above is of a laser-drilled or "pre-punched" cartomizer.
 Note the small hole near the bottom of the cylinder.
 Pre-punched cartomizers are ready to be filled and inserted inside of a cartotank.
-The second pic shows a carto which was previously an unpunched carto and holes have been made with a carto punch tool.
+The second pic shows cartos which were previously unpunched cartos and holes have been made with a carto punch tool.
 I recommend for beginners to purchase the pre-punched cartos initially.
 Two holes are adequate for all but the most thick e-liquids.

 Tanks sizes are categorized by length: standard (using a 35mm cartomizer) or XL (using a 45mm cartomizer).
 The diameter of tanks vary greatly, but typically are between 15mm and 25mm.

 Cartomizers in a cartotank can last for 1-3 weeks.
 A cartotank can be refilled multiple times using the same cartomizer.
 When the carto has either flavor loss or a stiff pull while vaping it should be replaced.
 Spent cartos are discarded and a new cartomizer can be filled and inserted into the tank.

 Cartos and cartotanks are generally thought to have better flavor production than clearomizers, although they have a slightly higher learning curve.

 Video on how to fill and assemble a cartomizer tank:

 * Tanks that use polycarbonate are not safe to use with the volatile juice flavors.